Detailed content of our market study

 Poll: Which of these services offered by real estate experts are among the * most important?
 France, ****, in Source: ****

-2.2 A market driven by demand for energy-efficient renovation
+2.2 A market driven by energy renovation and the ecological transition

-The asbestos removal business is one of the most important in the real estate diagnostics sector, with the highest number of certifications among experts in the field (***).
-This business still seems to be doing well, with sustained demand, as shown in the graph below.
+The asbestos removal business is one of the most important in the real estate diagnostics sector, with the highest number of certifications held by experts in the field (***).
+This activity still seems to be doing well, with sustained demand, as shown in the graph below.

 2.4 Other hazards increasingly decisive for demand